Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Phase space formulation of quantum mechanics

 Let us now consider a $M$-modes (sites) driven dissipative Bose-Hubbard Hamiltonian (Eq.~\eqref{eq:driven-diss-Bose-Hubb}) which we also report here for the sake of simplicity:

 For clarity, we will denote by $\mathcal{L}_G W$ the explicit result of Eq.~\eqref{eq:Wig_phase_space_dynamics} comprising only the terms proportional to the double-boson driving amplitude $G$.
 We use an analogous notation for all the other terms in the Hamiltonian.
-By explicitly computing Eq.~\eqref{eq:Wig_phase_space_dynamics} one finds:
+By explicitly computing the terms in the Hamiltonian term of the Lindblad master equation Eq.~\eqref{eq:Wig_phase_space_dynamics} one finds that the expression for $\mathcal L_G$ reads as: